Edward Woodall1

 Last Edited=19 Oct 2003

-Edward Woodall lived at The Red House, Clifton Hampden, Oxfordshire, England.1 He was invested as a Officer, Order of the British Empire (O.B.E.).1
+Edward Woodall lived at The Red House, Clifton Hampden, Oxfordshire, EnglandG.1 He was appointed Officer, Order of the British Empire (O.B.E.)1

 Child of Edward Woodall